TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 - **Polylactic Acid (PLA) Approach**

     PLA is a widely used material known for its ease of printing, high dimensional accuracy, and smooth surface finish, making it ideal for rapid prototyping and aesthetic enclosures.
 However, PLA suffers from significant drawbacks in outdoor environments.
-It softens at low temperatures, is brittle under mechanical stress, and degrades over time when exposed to sunlight and moisture.
-While it provides affordable precision for early design iterations, its lack of toughness and heat resistance makes it unsuitable for field applications requiring long-term durability.
+It softens at low temperatures relative to other 3D printing materials (60-65 °C), is brittle under mechanical stress, and degrades over time when exposed to sunlight and moisture.
+While it provides affordable precision for early design iterations, its lack of toughness and long-term heat resistance makes it unsuitable for field applications requiring long-term durability.

 - **Acrylonitrile Butadiene Styrene (ABS)** **Approach**